Baader Fluorite Flatfield Converter Barlow (BPFFC)

 Threaded 2.7" Extension with Internal T-thread (A3511)

-Realize the full potential of the Baader FFC (or Astro-Physics 2" Convertible Barlow, part # BARCON) when imaging by using the A3511 Extension.
-The internal T-thread on this extension allows you to attach your BPFFC, BARCON or other accessory with male T-threads INSIDE the 2.7" extension tube.
+Realize the full potential of the Baader FFC (or Astro-Physics 2" Convertible Barlow, part # BARCON) when imaging as shown on the Barlow Holder System Chart .
+The internal T-thread of the BH27-INT42 on this extension allows you to attach your BPFFC, BARADV or other accessory with male T-threads INSIDE the 2.7" extension tube.
 In this way, the camera, filter wheel, off-axis guider, and/or other accessories are all supported by the much more robust and rigid 2.7" tube system, and the Barlow only needs to support its own weight inside the extension tube.

 This is particularly important when imaging at some of the higher magnifications achievable with the BPFFC where over a foot of extension may be used between the Barlow optic and the focal plane.
 The maximum OD of the T-thread accessory is 2.5".
-Please see the for component options.
+Please see the Barlow Holder System Chart for component options.

 Achieving Various Magnifications with the BPFFC